Images Depict Mature Plants

 What is the best soil for a Ginny plant?

-Rhaphidophora tetrasperma prefers very well-draining potting soil and prefers to have dry conditions.
-Regular potting mix with sand mixed in works well for plants potted in containers, otherwise a cactus potting mix would work.
-The cactus potting mix already has sand and other ingredients to encourage drainage.
+Rhaphidophora tetrasperma prefers well-draining and dry potting soil conditions.
+Regular potting mix with sand mixed in works well for plants potted in containers.
+You can also use a cactus potting mix because it already has sand and other ingredients to encourage drainage.
+If your plant's soil is not well-draining, you will run into an issue called root rot disease.

 How do I fertilize a Mini Monstera Ginny?

 Any all-purpose fertilizer will work for Rhaphidophora tetrasperma.
-Jack's Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
-Osmocote Indoor/Outdoor is an option as a granular, slow-release fertilizer that can be applied while potting and planting.
+Jack's Classic Indoor plant food works well as a powder, quick-release fertilizer.
+Mix it with water to quickly provide nutrients to a plant that has been in a container for an extended time.
+Osmocote Indoor/Outdoor is an option as a granular, slow-release fertilizer and should be applied while potting and planting.